Maiolica

-Maiolica /maɪˈɒlɪkə/ is tin-glazed pottery decorated in colours on a white background.
+Maiolica /maɪˈɒlɪkə/, or majolica, is tin-glazed pottery decorated in colours on a white background.
 The most renowned maiolica is from the Renaissance period.
 These works were known as istoriato wares ("painted with stories") when depicting historical and mythical scenes.
 Its origins date from painted Hispano-Moresque ware from Spain, developing the styles of Al-Andalus.
 By the late 15th century, multiple locations were producing sophisticated pieces for a luxury market.
 In Italy, the production arose in the northern and central regions.
-In France, maiolica developed as faience, in the Netherlands and England as delftware, and in Spain as talavera.
-In English, the spelling was anglicised to majolica (/maɪˈɒlɪkə/).
+In France, maiolica developed as faience, in the Netherlands and England as delftware (Delft Blue), and in Spain as talavera.
+In English, the spelling was anglicised to majolica (/məˈdʒɒlᵻkə/, /maɪˈɒlɪkə/).